 Last February I wrote a post about Old Man’s and how if I were to live anywhere in the world at this point in my life, it would have to be Bali.
-Mostly because it’s super cheap but also because I love the Balinese people, their culture and of course all the awesome restaurants and bars the island has to offer.
+Mostly because it’s still somewhat affordable but also because I love the Balinese people, their culture and of course all the awesome restaurants and bars the island has to offer.
 And now, almost a year later, it’s finally happening!

 Come February 10th I’ll be leaving cold Norway yet again, for some hot, humid and hopefully productive months in Indonesia.
 For the first couple of weeks, I’ll be traveling around Bali and the surrounding islands, before settling in Canggu at the end of February.